r

 .

-S.22 Infringements Act sets out the eligiblity requirements for internal review.
-You will not get a favourable review unless you come within s.22.
-For police matters, you can apply for internal review if you qualify for a warning under the police published criteria
+S.22 Infringements Act sets out the eligibility requirements for internal review.
+You will probably not get a favourable review unless you come within the s.22 criteria.
+For police matters, you can apply for internal review if you qualify for a warning under the police published criteria.
+For parking fines, you might get a good review if you have a really good excuse or a valid defence.
+You must not apply for review of an infringement notice that imposes a mandatory licence suspension or licence disqualification period.
+For those types of infringements, you must object to the infringement notice if you want to save your licence.

-1. You have a 1 point speeding offence and have not had any traffic infringements in the previous 2 years, or
+1. You have a 1 point speeding infringement notice and have not had any traffic infringements in the previous 2 years, or

-2. You have incurred multiple one point speeding tickets from Freeway fixed speed cameras within a period of up to 4 weeks, or
+2. You have incurred multiple one point speeding tickets from Freeway or Tollway fixed speed cameras within a period of up to 4 weeks, or

-3. You were homeless, mentally ill, or drug addicted (the "special circumstances" cases).
+3. You were homeless, mentally ill, or drug addicted (the "special circumstances" criteria).
 Special circumstances works best for parking fines and tollway offences.

-4. The police have made a mistake in identity and you can show you are not the person who committed the offence.
+4. The police have made a mistake in identity and you can show you are not the person who committed the offence (not available for camera offences).

-5. You have some immensely fantastic excuse for committing the offence which you are sure the police will accept, even though the officer who issued the ticket could have given you a warning but decided to ticket you anyway.
+5. You have an immensely fantastic excuse for committing the offence - such as a life or death emergency - which you are sure the police will accept, even though the officer who pulled you over decided not to give you a warning when he issued the ticket to you.

-You will NOT get internal review just because:
+You do not qualify for an internal review just because:

 If you do qualify for a warning and you are also thinking of going to court, then you might want to get legal advice about what to write in your letter to ensure your letter is not detrimental to your court case.